 Bookshare™ provides the world’s largest online library of accessible reading materials for people with print disabilities.
 Individuals can sign up for membership and access the library on their own.
 Organizations that serve individuals with print disabilities (schools, libraries, community centers, etc.) can sign up and provide access to their students or clients.
 Bookshare membership offers unlimited access to accessible books, textbooks, newspapers and magazines.
 Additionally, free access technology makes it easy to read books with a computer.
 Through an award from the U.S. Department of Education Office of Special Education Programs (OSEP), Bookshare offers free memberships.

-RFB&D®, a national nonprofit, volunteer organization, is the leading accessible audiobook library for students with disabilities such as visual impairment or dyslexia.
-With titles available in every subject area and grade level, RFB&D's digitally recorded audio textbooks help students challenged by the printed page.
+Learning Ally (previously RFB&D) is a national nonprofit, volunteer organization, is the leading accessible audiobook library for students with disabilities such as visual impairment or dyslexia.
+With titles available in every subject area and grade level, Learning Ally's digitally recorded audio textbooks help students challenged by the printed page.

 Disabilities Rights Center

 The Disabilities Rights Center (DRC) is the federally funded Protection and Advocacy agency for New Hampshire.
 The DRC offers advice, advocacy, information, legal representation and referal to persons with disabilities when the issue directly relates to the person's disability.

 ServiceLink is a statewide network of community-based resource centers.
 ServiceLink provides free information and referrals to resources for persons with disabilities, persons with a chronic illness, families, older adults, and caregivers.

 This is a national organization for people who are blind and visually impaired.
 The organization offers a toll-free information and referral service.
 The organization has publications including a free Braille magazine.
 Public awareness training is also offered.

 This organization and website has information on blindness and vision loss, education, employment, technology, research etc.

 Hadley School for the Blind